top of page

 - The technical evolution of instruments, thanks to luthiers such as Stradivarius, Amati or Guarnieri.

-• Concerto a solo: instrumental form that is a dialogue between the full orchestra and a soloist.
-E.g. Vivaldi’s Four Seasons.
+• Concerto a solo: dialogue between a soloist and the full orchestra.
+E.g. Four Seasons by Vivaldi.

 (concertino: violin I, violin II & cello)